 Triangle Park is located at the intersections of Lakeshore Drive, Main Street and the City Pier entrance.

 However, the City aggressively pursued its capital improvement plan.
-One aspect involved creating a new city park at the base of the Canandaigua City Pier to welcome visitors to the City lakefront – the pride and joy of City residents.
+One aspect involved creating a new city park at the base of the Canandaigua City Pier to welcome visitors to the City lakefront.

 After much discussion, City Council agreed on the current design of Triangle Park.
-The designers suggested new placement of the old 1929 monument and historical marker to make it more welcoming to pedestrians.
-This monument commemorates the 1779 routes of the armies of General John Sullivan and General James Clinton:
+The designers suggested new placement of the old 1929 monument and historical marker.

 Here’s a closeup of the monument:

 The plaque contains language that offends modern sensibilities.
-Rather than remove the plaque, the City demonstrated its appreciation for the history of Native Americans – and in particular, our First People, the Haudenosaunee (“People of the Longhouse”).
+Rather than remove the plaque, the City demonstrated its appreciation for the history of Native Americans.
+After all, Canandaigua (which means the “Chosen Spot”) got its name from our First People, the Haudenosaunee (“People of the Longhouse”).

 Several years ago, the City commissioned a modern bronze stature depicting a Seneca, or Onondowahgah (“The People of the Great Hill”) family.
 The statue is located on the northeast corner at the intersection of South Main Street and State Routes 5 & 20.

 Whether it’s historic sites, museums or local parks, Canandaigua is filled with history.Contact Us Now